-An electroencephalogram (EEG) may be done in a hospital or in a doctor's office by an EEG technologist.
-The EEG record is read by a doctor who is specially trained to diagnose and treat disorders affecting the nervous system (neurologist).
+An EEG may be done in a hospital or in a doctor's office.
+An EEG technologist does the test.
+The EEG record is read by a doctor who is trained to diagnose and treat problems that affect the nervous system (neurologist).

-You will be asked to lie on your back on a bed or table or relax in a chair with your eyes closed.
-The EEG technologist will attach several flat metal discs (electrodes) to different places on your head, using a sticky paste to hold the electrodes in place.
-A cap with fixed electrodes may be placed on your head instead of individual electrodes.
-In rare cases, these electrodes may be attached to the scalp with tiny needles.
+You will be asked to lie on your back on a bed or table.
+Or you may sit in a chair with your eyes closed.
+The EEG technologist will attach several flat metal discs (electrodes) to different places on your head.
+A sticky paste is used to hold them in place.
+Instead of separate electrodes, you may wear a cap with several fixed electrodes.
+In rare cases, the electrodes may be attached to the scalp with tiny needles.

-The electrodes are hooked by wires to a computer that records the electrical activity inside the brain.
-A machine can show the activity as a series of wavy lines drawn by a row of pens on a moving piece of paper or as an image on the computer screen.
+The electrodes are hooked by wires to a computer that records the electrical activity in the brain.
+A machine can show the activity as a series of wavy lines on a piece of paper.
+Or the activity may be shown as an image on the computer screen.

-Lie still with your eyes closed during the recording, and do not talk to the technologist unless you need to.
+You will need to lie still with your eyes closed during the recording.
 The technologist will watch you directly or through a window during the test.
-The recording may be stopped from time to time to allow you to stretch and reposition yourself.
+The recording may be stopped from time to time.
+This allows you to stretch and change your position.

-The technologist may ask you to do different things during the test to record what activity your brain does at that time.
+The technologist may ask you to do different things during the test to see what activity your brain does at that time.

-- You may be asked to breathe deeply and rapidly (hyperventilate).
+- You may be asked to take deep and rapid breaths (hyperventilate).
 Usually you will take 20 breaths a minute for 3 minutes.

 - You may be asked to go to sleep.
-If you can't fall asleep, you may be given a sedative to help you fall asleep.
-If an EEG is being done to check a sleep problem, an all-night recording of your brain's electrical activity may be done.
+If you can't fall asleep, you may get a sedative to help you sleep.
+If an EEG is being done to check a sleep problem, your brain's electrical activity may be recorded all night.

 An EEG takes 1 to 2 hours.
 After the test, you may do your normal activities.
-But if you were sleep-deprived or given a sleep medicine, have someone drive you home after the test.
+But if you had little or no sleep or were given a sleep medicine, have someone drive you home after the test.